 Topic: Correct Permissions for Apache Server

-I was in search on the internet for useful information on setting up user and group permissions for Apache.
-It happened few months before when my website moved from AWS server to Google Cloud after all the initial setup there occurred much permission issues on the server.
-I searched for my problem but each result i got never fixed the issue resulting in permission issues.
+What are the correct Apache permissions?
+I was in search of the internet for useful information on setting up user and group permissions for Apache.
+It happened a few months before when my website moved from AWS server to Google Cloud after all the initial setup there occurred much permission issues on the server.
+I searched for my problem but each result I got never fixed the issue resulting in permission issues.
 After many tries at least i was able to fix the issue.
 I’ll link some resources on the bottom here, but here’s what I found:

 Also read: Repair phone IMEI using TWRP recovery